About Child Custody for Unmarried Couples in California

 Dealing with child custody for unmarried parents can understandably be daunting.
 After all, you must figure out the legal ins and outs of the situation while simultaneously coping with the emotional aspect of it.
 Fortunately, you don’t have to deal with child custody for unmarried couples alone.

-I, attorney Michael C. MacNeil, have extensive experience with dealing with child custody for unmarried parents in California.
-I can walk you through California law and help you to protect your best interests, as well as the best interests of your children, when it comes to child custody for unmarried parents.
+I, attorney Michael C. MacNeil, work with my clients to navigate the complexities of child custody for unmarried parents in California.
+I can walk you through California law and help you to protect your best interests, as well as the best interests of your children when it comes to child custody for unmarried parents.